rgr-myrg/documents/books/001/1_Awaken_The_Dream.md

 Their eyes sparkled with wonder as the warm gleam of iridescent lights illuminated their path.
 Gazing ahead they caught sight of a dream shimmering on the horizon.
-And they walked holding hands approaching the entrance to the Light.
+And they walked holding hands following the path to the Light.